EnergyLocus/HTML-Projects/README.md

 # HTML Projects

-This repo includes HTML projects created by me.
+This repo includes HTML projects created by me which are small scale.
+Larger ones have their separate repository.

 ## [Calculator](/Calculator)
 This calculator includes 4 basic functions and 4 extra functions.